threefoldfoundation/info_threefold/src/farming/certification/farming_certified_requirements.md

 - TFT rewards are done in line with [farming reward document](farming_reward).
 - Measurement of SLA (see below) done by consensus3 engine.
 - Agreement about vesting already farmed TFT for farmers of TFGrid 2.0 see [vesting_overview](vesting_overview).

+#### Requirements Network

+- 97% uptime is accepted in home farming situations
+- 1 IP feed (consumer provider)
+- 1 public IP address and NAT allowed
+- enough bandwidth to allow the utilization of the storage/archive (see below)
+- good enough latency (low latency = performance of network)

 ### Certified Farm